BrandonStackDev/BoomShockaFps/README.md

  - ./game.exe
     - you could copy all of the needed DLLs to the BoomShockaFps folder or wherever you want to keep the game.exe file, but otherwise, you cant just click on the exe file and run from file explorer or the like, you need to run it in mysys2 mingw64 for the DLL's to be found

-I added mac_build.sh
+I added mac_build.sh and mac_create_app.sh
- - on newer macs you can maybe go the brew install raylib route, but I had to build from source for both arm64 and x86_64, and then put things into the correct places, see the script for details.
+ - on newer macs you can maybe go the brew install raylib route, but I am on an older Mac-mini, and had to build from source for both arm64 and x86_64, and then put things into the correct places, see the script for details of what is expected.
- - once built, macs have this weird thing were the exe starts in the home folder, so you will need to copy the asset folders (textures, models, maps) to the home folder for them to be found
+ - mac_build.sh output is best to just be run from the terminal like ./game. if you want to run it from finder, you should copy the asset folders over to your home directory (Textures, Models, Maps).
+Additionally, the call to SetWorkingDirectoryToAppResources in main.c will work when built with mac_create_app.sh but should fail silently when built with mac_build.sh, unless you were to add a Resources folder in /Users and copy the asset folders into it (Its probably better to just let it fail silently and run from a terminal).

 ## controls
 Esc on desktop/native is quit.